paulosabayomi/ThreadsPipe-py/README.md

 ### Uploading locally available files to Threads

-By default Threads only allow providing the links to files that are on a public server for upload, but to fix this issue ThreadsPipe is going to upload your local files to GitHub first, get their download links and provide them to Threads, and then delete them immediately after sending the post or if it encountered an error and couldn't publish the post, all you need to do is to create a github repository where ThreadsPipe will be uploading the local files to, then create a fine-grained access token at [https://github.com/settings/tokens?type=beta](https://github.com/settings/tokens?type=beta), then provide your github username, you will be passing these data to the ThreadsPipe class upon initialization else you will get an error when you try to upload local files, example below
+By default Threads only allows providing the links to files that are on a public server for upload, but to fix this issue ThreadsPipe is going to upload your local files to GitHub first, get their download links and provide them to Threads, and then delete them immediately after sending the post or if it encountered an error and couldn't publish the post, all you need to do is to create a github repository where ThreadsPipe will be uploading the local files to, then create a fine-grained access token at [https://github.com/settings/tokens?type=beta](https://github.com/settings/tokens?type=beta), then provide your github username, you will be passing these data to the ThreadsPipe class upon initialization or use the `ThreadsPipe.update_param` to update the github parameters needed for the temporary file upload to GitHub else you will get an error when you try to upload local files, example below

 ```py
 api = ThreadsPipe(